 Here at Yew Tree Primary school we are dedicated to understanding the needs of the young carer.
-We have a designated lead Jessica Singleton who will identify and support the young carer, to ensure the right support is in place so they can enjoy school and work to their full potential.
+We have a designated lead Dawn Barber who will identify and support the young carer, to ensure the right support is in place so they can enjoy school and work to their full potential.

 What is a young carer?